 In a way, this is a similar approach to postponing CSS content.
 The goal should be to select the most critical JS and CSS inline so that they have a higher priority when loading.
 All other so-called non-critical content is postponed and only loaded afterwards.

 The amount of time that can be saved by this adjustment is usually small, but the adjustment itself is implemented quickly.
 Avoids redirect chains (this applies not only to the home page but also to subpages).
 Each redirect takes time, which contributes to the delay of Pagespeed.
 The more forwarders are set up, the higher the loss of speed.

 6. Other options briefly listed

 As already mentioned, the opportunities for improvement are diverse and can vary greatly depending on the side.
 Especially with the adaptation of CSS (compressing, removing superfluous/unused CSS, etc.), you can usually achieve further speed improvements.

 Can these adjustments be carried out by the layperson?

 All in all, many adjustments are difficult to implement for a non-topic user.
 However, some points can also be carried out by the layperson.
-Especially in image optimization, a lot can be achieved by choosing the right format and size, as well as by asking the host if there are problems with the server response speed.
+Especially in image optimisation, a lot can be achieved by choosing the right format and size, as well as by asking the host if there are problems with the server response speed.

 All further adjustments require in-depth knowledge.
-Even if there are several plugins for some content management systems, which lead to an increase in page speed, whereby various optimizations can then be carried out, only a professional should work here.
+Even if there are several plugins for some content management systems, which lead to an increase in page speed, whereby various optimisations can then be carried out, only a professional should work here.
 Many plugins interact with already installed plugins or influence other areas of the CM system.